Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/create-application.md

 You now need to create a Nexmo application.
 In this step you create an application capable of handling both in-app Voice and in-app Messaging use cases.

-> **NOTE:** In the following procedure you need to change the webhook URLs to suit your setup.
->
->Using Ngrok: For more information on using Ngrok for local testing please see [testing with Ngrok](/concepts/guides/testing-with-ngrok).
->
->Using Glitch: Modify the endpoints to use your Glitch Project name: `glitch-project-name.glitch.me`
->
->Any requests that Nexmo makes to the webhook URLs *must* be acknowledged by returning a HTTP `200` or `204` response.

 1) First create your project directory if you've not already done so.

 2) Change into the project directory.